 These Red Velvet Trifles layer moist red velvet cake, black raspberry gelato, ginger cookie crumbles, creamy eggnog sauce, tangy whipped cream, and fresh raspberries to create a uniquely flavored and highly craveable dessert!
-If you love this, you will also love this Red Velvet Bundt Cake, Red Velvet Ice Cream and Blue Velvet Cake!

 Trifles are one of my favorite desserts to put together!
 The repetitive layering is almost therapeutic.
 Cake, custard, fruit, repeat!
 I also love the incredible versatility of a trifle.
 You can make one out of just about anything you have on hand.